-Red fell to the ground.
-The man smiled because he had barely touched him and yet wasn’t surprised at his now sprawling form.
+At his touch, Red fell to the ground.
+He had barely touched him.
+And yet, he wasn’t surprised at the sprawling form.
 He took several more determined steps up the mountain before he realized that red was shouting, or rather howling like a madman.
 He had never heard anything like it.

 “He never loved you.